 Another standard apartment policy to inquire about is your use and enjoyment.
 Often landlords vary when it comes to allowing satellite dishes, grills on patios/balconies, storage, painting of walls, parking, and the number of guests permitted at any given time.
 As a result, you should always ask upfront what exactly is allowed and make sure it is again clearly stated in the lease agreement.

-Read the Lease Agreement
+Read The Lease Agreement

 You should know the terms of your agreement and the type of lease you are signing.
 Furthermore, if you have any questions before signing, it never hurts to have an experienced professional look over the said agreement.

 Overall, your lease should be very straightforward, legal, and cover all significant policies.
 One policy, in particular, that should be laid out in your rental contract, is subletting.
 In the era of Airbnb, people are even more open to someone staying in their home for the summer.
 Thus, if you see yourself taking off for an extended period or a work project, you should ask about subletting.

-Explore the Amenities
+Explore The Amenities

 In general, there are a variety of amenities that come with apartment living like gated communities, security, package reception when you’re not home, and covered parking.
-Some complexes even offer gyms, saunas, pools, playgrounds, parks, and a common area that can be reserved for special events.
+Some complexes even offer gyms, saunas, pools, playgrounds, an outdoors park or village, and a common area available that can be reserved for special events.

-If your future Farmington Hills MI apartment is around the corner from your place of employment, near your gym, or just down the street from your favorite restaurant, these are definitely pros.
+If your future Farmington or Farmington Hills MI apartment is around the corner from your place of employment, near your gym, or just down the street from your favorite restaurant, these are definitely pros.
 Ultimately, you and your budget will decide what your amenities look like, but it never hurts to explore before you move-in.
 So, schedule a showing and ask about both the on-site and off-site amenities.